-Deutsche Bank looked at buying parts of Credit Suisse assets as recently as last fall after the Swiss firm became engulfed by a series of scandals and financial hits, Bloomberg
+Deutsche Bank looked at buying parts of Credit Suisse assets as recently as last fall after the Swiss firm became engulfed by a series of scandals and financial hits, Bloomberg reported.

 The German lender analyzed individual businesses such as the Swiss firm's asset management and wealth management units.
 The plan inside Deutsche Bank was to be able to move should attractive parts of the bank come on the market.